James-SR/study-notes-master/docs/Data-import-1.md

 ## Readr and data.table

 These two packages are other ways of reading in files.
 Readr uses the tibble, so will be compatable with other tidyverse packages such as dplyr.
 It is faster than utils, the r default and also prints out the column classes, depending on what other packages are loaded.
 It is not neccessary to specifiy stringsAsFactors = FALSE.
-Like the utils package, these are wrapper functions, with the base function being read_delim().

 ```r